Writing a Module

 ], metrics);

-// Register stats handlers
+// Register stats handlers (includes version for drift detection)

 log.info('ping module ready', { producer: 'ping' });